 The range in the song Hurt is not too large and I personally love singing this song for that reason.
 I struggle hitting high notes especially when I haven’t conditioned my voice to do so for a long time.
 Hurt is a great song to really show off how low of a voice you have and how you are able to use it when you sing.

 Released in 1958, this song goes way back.
-I would be willing to bet that you weren’t alive when this song was first released but nonetheless it’s still a great song for people with a deep voice.
+I would be willing to bet that you weren’t alive when this song was first released but nevertheless it’s still a great song for people with a deep voice.
 It starts off with a flirty phone conversation between the singer and his girlfriend.
 He goes on to sing about all of the things that he likes about her.